PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/add-edit-cart-price-rule.md

 ![Cart Rules: Actions Tab](/static/img/cart-rules-actions-tab.png)

 - **Free shipping switch toggle button** - this setting creates rule that will initiate a free shipping method for customer in checkout form.
-- **Apply a discount** - there are 3 options that can be set - Percentage, Amount and None.
-Percentage can be set, and the cart price will be affected by certain amount of percentage discount, after executing the voucher.
-When the option is set with the certain Amount - the user will get a discount of a certain amount of price.
-Also the Currency can be set and the Taxes conditions as well.
-This option can set the action to None - in that case user of the checkout will not get any discounting at all.
+**Apply a discount** - there are 3 options that can be set - Percentage, Amount and None.

+  - **Percentage** - can be set, and the cart price will be affected by certain amount of percentage discount, after executing the voucher.
+If this value is set, the following elements will load in the UI:
+    - **Value** - numeric input field with percentage icon, to set the percentage amount.
+    - **Apply a discount to** - available values to set for **Order (without shipping)**, **Specific product** (search product field appears below), **Cheapest product** or **Selected product(s)** (appears only when Conditions tab is assigned to some product or products, as the exclamation mark indicator with link displays this as well).
+    - **Exclude discounted products** - toggle switch button.

+  - **Amount** - the user will get a discount of a certain amount of price.
+Also the Currency can be set and the Taxes conditions in the following inputs as well.
+    - **Apply a discount to** - available values to set for **Order (without shipping)** and **Specific product** (search product field appears below).

+  - **None** - in that case user of the checkout will not get any discounting at all.

 - **Send a free gift switch toggle button** - this option enables ability to set an additional free product for the customer, or every customers, who accepted the cart rule / voucher.
 - **Search a product field** - it will set the ability to search the certain product.
 - **Matching products dropdown** - it will appear when there will be some characters typed in the "Search a product" field.